Churn is creeping in- and your Customer Success function isn’t set up to stop it.

 Do you replace hiring a full-time Head/VP of CS?

 Temporarily, yes.
-Fractional engagement is designed to cover the leadership gap while the CS function is built and stabilized.
-The goal is to make a full-time hire easier (clear scope, cadence, metrics, and documented systems).
+Fractional work covers the leadership gap while CS is built and stabilized.
+The goal is to make your eventual full-time hire easier: clear scope, metrics, and documented systems.

 What stage do you work best with?